 - Performance requirement on design ensuring the durability of the textile products or footwear

-- Performance requirement on maximum limit of chemical consumption related to the production of one kg or
+- Performance requirement on maximum limit of chemical consumption related to the production of one kg or unit of product

 - Performance requirement on design for reliability (shed-resistance to release of microplastics)